ActivitySim/meeting-notes/README.md

 # ActivitySim Meeting Notes

 This repository is where the ActivitySim consortium meeting notes and agendas are available, starting from July 2025.
+Notes for each meeting are stored in an [issue](https://github.com/ActivitySim/meeting-notes/issues).
 Historical meeting notes prior to this time are available on the [wiki](https://github.com/ActivitySim/activitysim/wiki/Meeting-Notes).

-# Consortium Staff
+## Consortium Staff

 For reference, key members of the team are listed here, along with their GitHub handles.